 The new toy should be hand-held and easy to play with in the car.

-Not only will this be super exciting during the drive, but will entertain your kiddo while she is away from her normal selection of toys during your entire trip.
+Not only will this new travel toy be super exciting during the drive, but will entertain your toddler while away from home.

 You'd be surprised at how simple of a toy this needs to be to keep your kids attention.